dktr0/dktr0.github.io/game-design-course/camera-control-1.md

 - A. Make a player scene that includes a camera
 - B. Setup input map for keyboard and game controller control
+- C. Tweak the default CharacterBody3D script for 2D motion
+- D. Make a trampoline
+- E. Make a teleporter
+- F. Scale up to a complete very tiny game

 ## A. Make a player scene that includes a camera
 (note: this is very similar to the player controller in Mechanics 1 instructions, but with a camera and axis lock)